cannatag/ldap3/README.txt

 With synchronous strategy (syncWait) all LDAP operations return a boolean: True if they're successful, False if they fail.

 With asynchronous strategy (asyncThreaded) all LDAP operations request (except Bind) return an integer, the 'messageId' of the request.
 You can send multiple request without waiting for responses.
-You can get the response with the getResponse(messageId) method of the Connection object.
+You can get the response with the get_response(messageId) method of the Connection object.
 If you get None the response has not yet arrived.
-You can set a timeout (getResponse(messageId, timeout = 10)) to set the number of seconds to wait for the response to appear.
+You can set a timeout (get_response(messageId, timeout = 10)) to set the number of seconds to wait for the response to appear.

 Library raise LDAPException to signal errors, last exception message is stored in the lastError attribute of the Connection object when available.